Junjie-Mu/LocalGeoLite/README.md

 - 🔒 **Secure & Private** – No internet connection required, keeping your data safe
 - 🎯 **Dual Modes** – Supports both code generation and text generation
 - ⚡ **Zero Setup** – Get started quickly with minimal requirements

+###  Update Notification
+Unsloth updated and uploaded **new versions of Qwen models** with **-unsloth-bnb quantization** on February 5th.
+When using the `unsloth/qwen2.5` model, you may encounter an error: `not supported in my current Unsloth version.` To resolve this issue, I have uploaded the complete **LocalGeoLite** to Hugging Face.
+You can simply re-download the model to use it normally.

+Additionally, when downloading the model using `FastLanguageModel`, it will **automatically redirect** to the new quantized model: **"unsloth/Qwen2.5-7B-unsloth-bnb-4bit."** This model adopts **Dynamic 4-bit quantization**, which increases the model size and further raises VRAM requirements.

+As a result, the fine-tuning steps in `finetune.ipynb` may no longer be feasible under the previous experimental conditions (6GB VRAM).
+However, Unsloth may fix the model routing issue in future updates.

 ## Quick start
 ### ⚠️ IMPORTANT
 ```